MissMeriel/ROSbot_data_collection/rosbot_installation.md

 * Bluetooth 4.0 dongle (like [this one](https://a.co/d/e7X3SpB))

-## Setup Instructions
+## Initial Setup Instructions

 N.B.
 READ THE INSTRUCTIONS ALL THE WAY THROUGH AND SKIM THE TROUBLESHOOTING SECTION BEFORE YOU BEGIN.
 This will make setup a lot faster as you can make sure you have everything you need ready to go (keyboard, mouse, bluetooth dongle, wifi connection...).

-1. Plug the USB drive into a computer and format the USB drive as Fat32.
+1. Plug the USB drive into a computer and format the USB drive as Fat32 (see Troubleshooting).
 Reformat the drive if needed.
 Be sure to retain a copy of the data on your local computer if reformatting is required.
 2. Copy `start_rosbot.sh` file and `src` directory to your USB drive.
 Plug the USB drive into your ROSbot.
 3. Connect to your ROSbot (ssh, plug in a monitor and mouse/keyboard, etc.).
-4. Copy `start_rosbot.sh` to `~` (aka `/home/husarion`).
+4. Copy `start_rosbot.sh` to  `/home/husarion`.
+In linux this directory has a shortcut, `~` and is always in location `/home/$USER` like /home/husarion.
+This is the script that will allow drivers and data collection scripts to start on boot.
 5. Give `start_rosbot.sh` executable permissions by running `chmod +x start_rosbot.sh`.
 6. Copy the `datacoll` package inside `src` to `~/husarion_ws/src`.
 7. Add executable permissions to all `.py` scripts in the `datacoll` package: `cd ~/husarion_ws/src/datacoll/src; chmod +x *.py`
 8. `cd ~/husarion_ws; source devel/setup.bash`
 9. Refer to the instructions [here](https://husarion.com/tutorials/howtostart/rosbot---quick-start/#connecting-rosbot-to-your-wi-fi-network) to connect your ROSbot to wifi or ethernet.
 10. Install the `joy_node` package: `sudo apt install ros-<distro>-joy`.
-Refer to troubleshooting for determining your distro and updating your ros repo and authentication.
+Refer to the Installing Packages section of troubleshooting for determining your distro and updating your ros repo and authentication.
 11. Install `bluez` and its command line interface, `bluetoothctl` by running: ` sudo apt install bluez`.
 It may have been installed by a previous user.
 12. Run `sudo service bluetooth start; bluetoothctl scan on`.
 Try connecting your Xbox controller to the bluetooth.
 Refer to the "First time connecting your controller to the ROSbot" section if this is your first time connecting.